 The programmes seek to meet individual and industry needs by developing students with higher-level cognitive skills and abilities who also possess an excellent practical understanding of "how to apply" rather than just "why it happens".

 All the programmes have a 20 credit optional Professional Work Experience module which involves a minimum 4-week work placement to take place outside the teaching semesters.
 Students are expected to organise their own placement and all such placements must be substantive and at an appropriate level.
 These placements will involve “employer” input and must be approved by the Programme Director prior to commencement.
 Alternatively, students with appropriate managerial level experience within an appropriate field can apply for “Recognition of this Prior Experiential Learning”.

 The School of Management has opportunities for successful graduates to apply for M.Phil./ PhD study within the School.

 Entry Requirements & How to Apply

 Applicants should meet one of the following:

-- In general terms graduates from non-financial disciplines will not normally have the pre-existing skills set to succeed on the programme BUT such students are welcome to apply and such applications will be viewed on an individual basis.
+In general terms, graduates from non-financial disciplines will not normally have the pre-existing skills set to succeed in the programme BUT such students are welcome to apply and such applications will be viewed on an individual basis.